 "Anything that makes you to want to scratch can be a problem," says Cindy Halstead of Ashland, VA.
 She has the skin condition.

-Insect bites, sunburns, and dry skin from cold air can all cause itchiness, which leads to scratching.
+Insect bites, sunburns, or dry skin from cold air can all cause itchiness, which leads to scratching.

-While it’s true that the sun can be good for psoriasis, Prussick says it’s important to limit your time in it to avoid burning.
-Pack a hat and clothes that will block the sun if you’ll be outside a lot.
+While it's true that sun can be good for psoriasis, Prussick says it's important to limit your time in it to avoid burning.
+Pack a hat and clothes that will block out sun if you'll be outside a lot.